windowsgamessamples/UnityPorting/README.md

 -  **Platformer** - Unity 4.3.1 2D game freely available on the Unity Store.
 We use it as a base to add concepts.
 -  **PlatformerApps** - Vs.net 2013 solution folder with Windows Store and Windows Phone Apps
--  **PlatformerApps** - Vs.net 2013 solution folder with Plugin example, includign legacy fixes for Win 8/WP8
+-  **PlatformerApps** - Vs.net 2013 solution folder with Plugin example, including legacy fixes for Win 8/WP8
 -  **Resources** -  Packages to highlight current shader issues on Windows